 Exporting goods overseas involves a lot of documents, and one such important document is the Bill of Lading or BOL.
 Understanding and knowing about the Bill of Lading is very important because it is very useful in case of claims.
-A Bill of Lading is not just one document; rather, there are several types of Bill of Lading.
+A Bill of Lading is not just one document; instead, there are several types of Bill of Lading.
 Knowing and understanding each Bill of Lading is extremely important.
 Here, we will talk about the Through Bill of Lading in the following paras.

 Through Bill of Lading – Meaning

-As to who can issue this bill of lading, it is usually the freight forwarder, who is responsible for the shipment.
+As to who can issue this bill of lading, it is usually the freight forwarder who is responsible for the shipment.
 However, different countries have different rules regarding who can issue it.
 For instance, in the U.S., an ocean carrier can also issue this type of bill of landing.
 Some countries don’t allow the ocean carrier to issue this BOL as they treat inlands distinct from the ocean, even though it could be for the same shipment.

 Benefits of Through Bill of Lading

-A Through BOL is beneficial not just for the consignee, but for the buyer as well.
+A Through BOL is beneficial not just for the consignee but for the buyer as well.
 A Through BOL means the buyer would have to deal with one carrier or company.
 This means the buyer has one point of contact for all their queries.
 Or one carrier or shipper is responsible for the entire transportation arrangement.
-And that arrangement could be of his own for all the legs or he may contact another carrier acting as an agent for the exporter for one leg.
+And that arrangement could be of his own for all the legs, or he may contact another carrier acting as an agent for the exporter for one leg.
 Moreover, it also results in cost savings for the seller and the buyer.

 There is a drawback of this BOL as well.
 The buyer doesn’t get much control over the movement of goods.
-And, this sometimes may result in an information delay.
+And this sometimes may result in an information delay.
 If the Through BOL comes from the ocean carrier, then are more chances of delay in information.

-Despite such issues with this BOL, it is very popular in international trade because of its convenience and cost effectiveness.
+Despite such issues with this BOL, it is very popular in international trade because of its convenience and cost-effectiveness.

 Through vs Multimodal or Combined Bill of Lading